 There is a lot of literature around driving at low engine speed.
 Do not listen to those who tell you not to drive like this.
+It allows to make great economies that reduce your fuel budget.

 Drive at low engine speed as soon as you can … with confidence.
 The engine is less stressed and reduces fuel consumption.